omnia-ibrahim/pennies_js/README.md

 ## Technologies used

-* It uses javascript, bootstrap3, Qunit, Jquery.
+* It uses javascript, Css, HTML5, bootstrap3, Qunit, Jquery.

 ## How to run the code